frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 But a Catholic who goes to Mass every day has all the choicest parts of Scripture pre-selected and exposed day after day over long periods of time.
 This is a great treasure.

-In the document of the Second Vatican Council on Scripture and Revelation, *Dei verbum*, it says: "It is common knowledge that among all the Scriptures, even those of the New Testament, the Gospels have a special preeminence, and rightly so, for they are the principal witness for the life and teaching of the Incarnate Word, our Savior."
+In the document of the Second Vatican Council on Scripture and Revelation, *Dei verbum*, it says: "It is common knowledge that among all the Scriptures, even those of the New Testament, the Gospels have a special preeminence, and rightly so, for they are the principal witness for the life and teaching of the Incarnate Word, Our Savior."

 That's why we stand for the Gospel, and even little children of an early age learn at Mass to stand for the Gospel.